Save up to £518** on your car insurance

 Third party, fire and theft is the next tier of car insurance up from the legal minimum third party cover.

-Third party cover will pay out for any damage that you cause to someone else's vehicle or property as a result of a car accident.
+Third party cover pays for any damage you cause to someone else's vehicle or property in a car accident.
 TPFT adds to this, also paying out to remedy fire damage to your vehicle, to replace it if it's stolen, or to fix any damage caused during an attempted theft.

 What's covered?